tessercat/pakaa-installer/README.md

 # Pakaa installer

 This repo is
-a Python environment
+a git and Python environment
 to run Ansible playbooks
 on localhost
-that install my art projects
-on a Debian 10 host.
+that install my hobby projects on a Debian 10 host.